HassanAli66/timeOut/README.md

 # timeOut

-This Flutter project is a chess timer application with classic and customizable modes.
+This Flutter project is a crossplatform code base of a chess timer application with classic and customizable modes.